Bios4Biol/intronSeeker/README.md

 can therefore be present in the assembled contigs built from those reads.
 ![](doc/splice_event.png)

-The read splicing signal of these intron can be used to find and remove them.
+The read splicing signal of these introns can be used to find and remove them.
 The intron splice site boundaries (canonical or not), the Open Reading Frame size and the protein alignment can be used as different hints to measure the probabiliy of having a retained intron.